UofT-DSI/sql/03_instructional_team/markdown_slides/slides_05.md

 Prior to this, we've focused solely on retrieving values from tables:
 - Tables can also be manipulated with `INSERT`, `UPDATE`, and/or `DELETE`
-- _A word of warning...these commands are PERMANENT_ 😱
+- _A word of warning...these commands are challening to undo and can be PERMANENT_ 😱
   - Generally, follow a policy that avoids altering data
   - Make backups of tables before you run a query
   - Never hurts to test on a temporary table first!